david8zhang/guild-manager-v2/README.md

 ## Features to implement for next time:

-- Fix enemy support AI behavior when all other heroes are supports
 - Superstars for some teams
 - View team rosters in main season screen
 - Save hero stats after the match